R for Biochemists @UAM

 R has a number of built-in tools for diverse graph types such as histograms, scatterplots, stripcharts, bar charts, boxplots, and more.
 Indeed, there are many functions in R to produce plots ranging from the very basic to the highly complex.
 We will show a few examples and use the plots as an excuse to add some new tricks for data analysis.

-In Lesson R8 we will use the ggplot2 package for efficient and advanced plot generation and customization.
-However, you will see that it’s sometimes useful to use the plotting functions in base R. These are installed by default with R and do not require any additional packages to be installed.
+You will see below that ggplot2 and other packages provide efficient and advanced beautiful plot generation and customization.
+However, it’s sometimes useful to use the plotting functions in base R. These are installed by default with R and do not require any additional packages to be installed.
 They’re quick to type, straightforward to use in simple cases, and run very quickly.
 Then, if you want to do anything beyond very simple plots, though, it’s generally better to switch to ggplot2.
 In fact, once you already know how to use R’s base graphics, having these examples side by side will help you transition to using ggplot2 for when you want to make more sophisticated graphics.

 Important